 Partner with the community to energize your events!

-Here are a few links that might help you create a great literacy event at your school:
+Here are a few links that might help you create a great literacy event at your school.
+Click on the blue name or phrase to link to these resources:

 STEM is the acronym used to refer to Science, Technology, Engineering, and Mathematics.
 A student's proficiency at STEM subjects gives the student confidence and greater problem solving skills.
 It is also a good predictor of post-high school success, employment security, and lifelong income.